skip to content

 Certain decisions of the Unit may be subject to an internal review process.
 Those decisions include:

-• a decision regarding the action(s) to be taken following the assessment of a report;
+• a decision regarding the action(s) to be taken following the assessment of a report

-• a decision to act without first obtaining the consent of the vulnerable adult;
+• a decision to act without first obtaining the consent of the vulnerable adult

 • a decision to cause an investigation into the circumstances of the vulnerable adult to be carried out.

-[See South Australian Adult Safeguarding Unit Code of Practice (June 2022)].
+[See South Australian Adult Safeguarding Unit Code of Practice (June 2023) (PDF 193KB)].

 An application for internal review should be made within 30 days of receiving notice of the original decision, by completing the application form available on the Adult Safeguarding Unit website.